ivanss-git/CarAnalyzer-Project/README.md

 # Future plans

--Add more evaluation metrics
--Analyze real time data through web scraping for more accurate results -Create a website to list my inventory of cars
+Add more evaluation metrics, Analyze real time data through web scraping for more accurate results and Create a website to list my inventory of cars

 # Feedback